Kevhand/LuminaSkin/readme.md

 - Expand the range of skin concerns supported by the analysis system.
 - Further improve the AI's ability to combine skin analysis, lifestyle, routine, and product information.
 - Add more robust validation and handling for uploaded images and external API failures.
-- Improve the conversational experience with richer interactions and more detailed AI-generated insights.
+- Further improve the conversational experience with richer interactions and more detailed AI-generated insights.

+## Why I Built LuminaSkin
+*I built LuminaSkin around a simple idea:* skincare guidance becomes more useful when an assistant understands the person behind the skin scan.

+Instead of treating a skin analysis as a one-time score, the project connects skin results with everyday information such as lifestyle, routine, products, goals, and preferences.

+The goal is to create a system that can use the information a user provides to guide them more personally and become more useful as that information evolves.

+## License
+This project is licensed under the *MIT License*.